Data breach: For organizations

-There is little empirical evidence of economic harm from breaches except the direct cost, although there is some evidence suggesting a temporary, short-term decline in stock price.
-Other impacts on the company can range from lost business, reduced employee productivity due to systems being offline or personnel redirected to working on the breach, resignation or firing of senior executives, reputational damage, and increasing the future cost of auditing or security.
+Impacts on the company can range from lost business, reduced employee productivity due to systems being offline or personnel redirected to working on the breach, resignation or firing of senior executives, reputational damage, and increasing the future cost of auditing or security.
+There is some evidence suggesting a temporary, short-term decline in stock price.
 Consumer losses from a breach are usually a negative externality for the business.
 Some experts have argued that the evidence suggests there is not enough direct costs or reputational damage from data breaches to sufficiently incentivize their prevention.

 Estimating the cost of data breaches is difficult, both because not all breaches are reported and also because calculating the impact of breaches in financial terms is not straightforward.
 There are multiple ways of calculating the cost to businesses, especially when it comes to personnel time dedicated to dealing with the breach.
 Author Kevvie Fowler estimates that more than half the direct cost incurred by companies is in the form of litigation expenses and services provided to affected individuals, with the remaining cost split between notification and detection, including forensics and investigation.
 He argues that these costs are reduced if the organization has invested in security prior to the breach or has previous experience with breaches.
 The more data records involved, the more expensive a breach typically will be.
 In 2016, researcher Sasha Romanosky estimated that while the mean breach cost around the targeted firm $5 million, this figure was inflated by a few highly expensive breaches, and the typical data breach was much less costly, around $200,000.
 Romanosky estimated the total annual cost to corporations in the United States to be around $10 billion.
 It was estimated a 2025 data breach at cryptocurrency exchange Coinbase lead to as much as $400 million in total loss including damage to customers, a ransom demanded by hackers, legal costs, lost crypto assets, reputational fallout, and compliance.